Detectors

 In addition, you must press the button Save

-to save the changed detector settings, and to cancel the changes made, the button Cancel
+to save the changed detector settings, and the button Cancel

 Configuration